 Wireless network access is available in the Library to Mount Allison students, faculty and staff.

-Don't worry, we are here to help you figure it all out.
+Don't worry, we are here to help you figure it all out!

-The library offers a number of workshops in September on how to find books in the library catalogue, how to find articles using our databases, how to get started with your assignments, and many other things.
+During the academic year librarians usually offer workshops on how to find books and articles, how to get started with your assignments, and many other things.
 Some of your classes may bring in a librarian to help you with your research.
 And you can always ask anyone in the library for help.